-- CEPT supports to set 694 MHz as the low edge of the mobile allocation referred to in Resolves 1 of Resolution 232 (WRC-12). - CEPT considers that the protection of broadcasting from mobile service in crossborder coordination is effectively ensured by the application of the GE06 Agreement, without any need for additional provision in the RR. - Digital terrestrial television in the UHF band below 694 MHz in particular channel 48 (686-694 MHz), shall be protected.
-Regarding technical conditions applicable to IMT stations (base stations and user equipment) and ensuring the protection of the broadcasting service below 694 MHz, they should be included in a new ITU-R Recommendation specifying the level of -42dBm/(8 MHz) for the unwanted emission limit in the band 470-694 MHz for IMT terminal operating in the 700 MHz band using a 10 MHz channel bandwidth and the revision of Recommendation ITU-R M.1036-4 so as to include harmonized channelling arrangements for 700 MHz in Region 1.
+- Digital terrestrial television in the UHF band below 694 MHz in particular channel 48 (686-694 MHz), shall be protected. - Technical conditions applicable to IMT mobile terminals (user equipment) to ensure the protection of the broadcasting service below 694 MHz should be included in a new ITU-R Recommendation specifying the level of -42 dBm/8 MHz for the out-of-band emission limit in the band 470-694 MHz for IMT terminal operating in the band 694-790 MHz using a 10 MHz channel bandwidth or less - The revision of Recommendation ITU-R M.1036-4 should include harmonized channelling arrangements for the band 694-790 MHz in Region 1: - 2x30 MHz FDD (uplink 703-733 MHz and downlink 758-788 MHz) aligned with the lower duplexer of Recommendation ITU-R M.1036-4 frequency arrangement A5. - Up to 20 MHz (738-758 MHz) for supplemental downlink.

-Agenda Item 1.2 (amended by CPG PTD-6) - CEPT supports studies on solutions for applications ancillary to broadcasting including compatibility considerations as well as possible revisions of RR 5.296. - CEPT supports equitable access at the border between countries. - CEPT supports the sharing studies between ARNS and mobile service.
-To ensure coexistence between ARNS and MS and to avoid undue separation distances and coordination burden, CEPT supports a similar process to WRC-12 (AI 1.17) with bi or multilateral agreements before WRC-15 based on common coordination framework.
+Agenda Item 1.2 (amended by CPG15-5)

+- CEPT supports studies on solutions for applications ancillary to broadcasting including compatibility considerations as well as possible revisions of RR 5.296.
+CEPT considers conducting studies aiming at finding new tuning ranges for wireless microphones, e.g. within the band 1 350-1 400 MHz. - CEPT supports equitable access at the border between countries. - CEPT supports technical and regulatory conditions applicable to the mobile service for the protection of aeronautical radionavigation service. - To ensure coexistence between ARNS and MS and to avoid undue separation distances and coordination burden, CEPT supports bilateral or multilateral agreements before WRC-15 based on a common coordination framework.
-Agenda Item 1.3 (amended by CPG PTA-5)

 Issue: to review and revise Resolution 646 (Rev.WRC-12) for broadband public protection and disaster relief (PPDR), in accordance with Resolution 648 (WRC-12)

-Preliminary CEPT position:

 CEPT supports studies on the revision of Res.
 646 in accordance with Res.
 648. Regarding the question of frequency ranges to be identified in Region 1, specific account should be given to the requirements of broadband PPDR.
 These ranges can then be compared within the ITU process to facilitate regional or worldwide interoperability and to maximise economies of scale and the consequential effect on any revisions needed in Res.
+646.

-646. CEPT is of the view that there should be no direct reference to any regionally harmonised frequency bands/ranges for PPDR operations in Resolution 646 (Rev. WRC 12), but there should be a cross reference to a revised ITU-R Recommendation M.2015 that would contain a direct reference to any regionally harmonised frequency bands/ranges for PPDR operations.
+CEPT is of the view that there should be no direct reference to any regionally harmonised frequency bands/ranges for PPDR operations in Resolution 646 (Rev. WRC 12), but there should be a cross reference to a revised ITU-R Recommendation M.2015 that would contain a direct reference to any regionally harmonised frequency bands/ranges for PPDR operations.
 This would enable these frequency bands/ranges to be reviewed and revised in the future without the need for a new WRC agenda item to be created to review and/or revise Resolution 646 (Rev. WRC 12).
+(This is reflected in Method C in current CPM text from WP5A but CEPT are also open to discuss a possible new compromise method D.)